Een meewerkend voorwerp geeft aan voor of aan wie iets gebeurt, zoals in 'aan Lies', 'voor Karel'.

 2. With a preposition, the indirect object usually comes after the direct object.

-Plaats (Place)Voorbeeld (Example)
+Plaats (Position)Voorbeeld (Example)

 Zonder voorzetsel (Without preposition)Na de persoonsvorm (After the finite verb)De receptionist geeft de gast de sleutel aan de balie.
-(The receptionist gives the guest the key at the desk.)
+(The receptionist gives the guest the key at the front desk.)

 Exceptions!

-2. Use the persoonlijke voornaamwoorden: voorwerpsvorm mij/me, jou/je, u, hem, haar, het, ons, jullie, hun as indirect object.
+2. Use the persoonlijke voornaamwoorden: voorwerpsvorm mij/me, jou/je, u, hem, haar, het, ons, jullie, hun as an indirect object.

-Instruction: Fill in the correct word.
+Instruction: Choose the correct answer

 Exercise 2: Multiple Choice